12+ Eye-Catching Flowers Beginning with S With Pictures

 Blooming time | Late spring to early fall |

-Sunflower – Flowers Beginning With S
+Sunflower โ Flowers Beginning With S

 The common sunflower is a big annual forb in the daisy family Asteraceae.
 It is grown for its edible fatty seeds, which are used to make cooking oil.
 Apart from this, it is also used for cattle feed, bird food, and aesthetic planting in household gardens.
-Wild plants have many flower heads; however, cultivated sunflowers typically have a single enormous flower head on an unbranched stem.

 Sunflower seeds are rich in vitamin E, selenium, and magnesium, making them not just tasty snacks but also great for brain and heart health.